The ultimate Ray-Ban Wayfarer guide

 - Frames with warm tones – Camel, khaki, gold, copper, peach, orange, coral, off-white, fire-engine red, warm blue and blond tortoise.

 If you have a firm handle on the warmth or coolness of your eyes, hair and skin, you stand a better chance of finding a Wayfarer frame that won’t clash.

 Just bear in mind that bright colors like white, yellow and green will stand out and draw attention to your frames — which can defeat the purpose of the Wayfarer’s understated vibe.

 Basic black, by contrast, is neutral and goes with pretty much everything.

 Ray-Ban brought Wayfarers into the world and keeps the style thriving to this day.
 Bear in mind this is a premium brand — well-built to exacting standards.
 Thus, genuine Ray-Ban Wayfarers cost more than their countless imitators in the world of cheap sunglasses.

 Genuine Ray-Ban Wayfarers always have metal hinges and the letters “RB” etched into one of the lenses.
 Fake Wayfarers often get these details wrong.

-Indeed, there’s always risk of buying a fake when you want the real thing.
-The best way to ensure you’re getting authentic Ray-Ban Wayfarers is to buy from a reputable retailer (store or online).
+Indeed, there’s always a risk of buying a fake when you want the real thing.
+The best way to ensure you’re getting authentic Ray-Ban Wayfarers is to buy from a reputable retailer (in-store or online).